-To continue to be eligible for financial aid, a student is required, by federal regulations, to maintain satisfactory academic progress during study he or she is pursuing.
-This policy was written to comply with current federal regulations and became effective in July 2011 updated June 2014.
+To continue to be eligible for financial aid, a student is required, by federal regulations, to maintain satisfactory academic progress in the course of study he or she is pursuing.
+This policy was written to comply with current federal regulations and became effective in July 2011, updated June 2014.

-- A student's academic progress will be checked at the end of each semester.
-All prior semesters are reviewed whether a student has received financial aid during each semester. - 2.
-Students who have attended Bucks County Community College for less than (2) two academic years must maintain a grade point average which complies with the following scale:
+1. A student's academic progress will be checked at the end of each semester.
+All prior semesters are reviewed whether or not a student has received financial aid during each semester.

+Students who have attended Bucks County Community College for less than two academic years must maintain a grade point average which complies with the following scale: